 During the course of research, significant new knowledge or findings must be reported to the IRB by the PI.
 The IRB will review the significant new knowledge or findings with regard to the impact on the subjects' rights and welfare.
 Based on this review, the IRB may require the investigator to contact currently enrolled subjects, require that the informed consent be updated, and/or require that currently enrolled subjects be re-consented to acknowledge receipt of this new information and affirm their willingness to continue participation.
 The IRB will communicate this to the PI.
 If additional information affecting participant safety is submitted on a closed sponsored protocol, the IRB must be notified immediately.
 The information should be attached to the study with an explanatory letter to the IRB.
-The IRB will review the information.
+The IRB will review the information and determine whether the investigator should contact subjects to inform them of the new information.
 If the IRB determines that a letter to subjects is required, the investigator will submit the letter for IRB review.